sciactive/pnotify/README.md

 * `remove: true`<br>
   Remove the notice's elements from the DOM after it is closed.
 * `destroy: true`<br>
-  Whether to remove the notice from the stack array (and therefore, stack history) when it is closed.
+  Whether to remove the notice from the stack (and therefore, stack history) when it is closed.
 * `stack: defaultStack`<br>
   The stack on which the notices will be placed.
 Also controls the direction the notices stack.
 * `modules: new Map()`<br>